dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 For more information, see [Model validation](xref:mvc/models/validation).

-## Manage HEAD requests with the OnGet handler
+## Manage HEAD requests with the OnHead handler

 HEAD requests allow you to retrieve the headers for a specific resource.
 Unlike GET requests, HEAD requests don't return a response body.